-inimum of 15 semester hours beyond the General n and the Biblical/Theological Foundation.
+All minors require a minimum of 15 semester hours beyond the General Education Foundation and the Biblical/Theological Foundation.

-ninor, a minor must be composed of courses from electives and outside of the requirements for his/ her major.
+Except for the Bible minor, a minor must be composed of courses from a student's general electives and outside of the requirements for his/ her major.